Katie Salmon Flaunts Figure In Two-Piece Thong Bikini

 As those who follow Katie know, the reality TV star created a name for herself a few years ago when she came in fourth place on Love Island with her boyfriend at the time, Adam Maxted.
 Her relationship, however, was likely nothing more than a showmance as it quickly fizzled out after their stint as an on-screen couple ended.

-It was Katie’s brief fling with her co-star Sophie Gradon, who passed away earlier this year, that really commanded attention.
+It was Katie’s brief fling with her co-star Sophie Gradon — who passed away earlier this year — that really commanded attention.
 As The Sun reminds us, Katie and Sophie were the first same-sex couple on Love Island.
 While the couple did kiss and go on a date, the producers of the show wouldn’t allow the duo to be an official pairing.

 View this post on Instagram